 - Add one to that value, telling us how many values are separated by our delimiter.

-- Join in our numbers table on an inequality such that we fan out our tagged products n times, where n is the the value returned from 2 above for each product.
+- Join in our numbers table on an inequality so that we fan out our tagged products n times, where n is the the value returned from

 - Use the